-In particular, the use of two different SMART-SIGN certificates (for two different pairs of cryptographic keys) totally separates the use of the subject's advanced electronic signature for "conscientious signature creation without possibility of its repudiation" (Non-Repudiation), from other uses of electronic signatures (e.g. Web authentication, email signatures, key and data encryption, etc.) whose legal status is limited to that of evidence under the law.
+In particular, the use of two different SMART-SIGN certificates (for two different pairs of cryptographic keys) totally separates the use of the subject's advanced electronic seal for "conscientious signature creation without possibility of its repudiation" (Non-Repudiation), from other uses of electronic signatures (e.g. Web authentication, email signatures, key and data encryption, etc.) whose legal status is limited to that of evidence under the law.

-1.1.2 Personal Certificates SMART-SIGNTM (Remote sign)
+1.1.2 Personal Certificates SMART-SIGNTM (Remote seal)

-The "Digital Certification Services" of ATHEX have created, support and manage -by way of the Policy Management Committee- the type of 'SMART-SIGNTM (Remote sign)' electronic personal certificates to certify electronic signature verification data (public keys) for natural persons with the use of cloud Hardware Security Module (HSM) in compliance with REGULATION (EU) No 910/2014 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC..
-Classes of Personal SMART-SIGNTM Certificates
+The "Digital Certification Services" of ATHEX have created, support and manage -by way of the Policy Management Committee- the type of 'SMART-SIGNTM (Remote seal)' electronic certificates to certify electronic seal verification data (public keys) for legal persons with the use of cloud Hardware Security Module (HSM) in compliance with REGULATION (EU) No 910/2014 OF THE EUROPEAN PARLIAMENT AND

+OF THE COUNCIL of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC.
+Classes of SMART-SIGNTM Certificates.